mrlunchbox777/advent-of-code-2025/days/day8/README.md

 > build a go app in the day8 folder.
 It should accept a first parameter that is a path to a text file.
 The file will contain a set of 3D coordinates per line.
 It should track the array and the entries within it using structs and use methods on those structs to perform the computations.
 It should process the file in rounds.
 Each round it should find the 2 closest coordinates and connect them, it should print the connection it just made and the biggest 5 groups of connected coordinates.
 It should repeat this up to x (default 1000, second parameter) times.
 At the end it should print the 3 largest groups, and the product of their sizes.
 Add test and a basic readme for the app as well.
 For reference processing, @days/day8/example-data.txt ran for 10 rounds should result in 5x4x2=40.

 #### Part 2

+> Add a second mandatory parameter to the app that either selects the default grouping mode, existing logic, or a completion mode.
+In this mode it should run until all coordinates are connected.
+Once complete it should multiply the x coordinates of the coordinates in the final connection.
+For reference processing, @days/day8/example-data.txt should result in 216x117=25272.